Sikorsky VS-44: Postwar service

 By the late 1950s, two Southern California businessmen had heard of the Excambians plight and had her ferried to Long Beach, where restoration work began.
 Dick Probert and Walter von Kleinsmid of Avalon Air Transport, (AAT) thought the VS-44 would be perfect for the Catalina tourist trade.
-AAT named her Mother Goose, to complement the line's Grumman Goose amphibians, and plans were made to utilize her for summer travel.
+AAT named her Mother Goose, to complement the line's Grumman Goose amphibians, and plans were made for summer trips.
 In the winter, N41881 would undergo maintenance.
-Avalon Air Transport was later renamed Catalina Air Lines and continued to operate the aircraft until the late 1960s.
+Avalon Air Transport became Catalina Air Lines and continued to operate it until the late 1960s.

 Excambian carried thousands of passengers for AAT until 1967 when it was sold to Charles Blair of Antilles Air Boats.
 Blair, husband of actress Maureen O'Hara, acquired Excambian to ferry passengers among the Virgin Islands including service to the Charlotte Amalie Harbor Seaplane Base on St. Thomas and the Christiansted Harbor Seaplane Base on St. Croix.
 On January 3, 1969 she was extensively damaged by rocks while taxiing at Charlotte Amalie, US Virgin Islands.
 Damaged beyond economic repair, it was beached in March 1972 and converted into a hot dog stand.